LOOP-IT FES

 - constant current source for generating short, steep current pulses or pulse trains, e. g. for experiments with charge-balanced symmetric or asymmetric currents

-- additional sensor interfaces for non-electrical biosignals (e. g. movement, breathing, blood flow, temperature)
+Additional sensor interfaces for non-electrical biosignals

 Medical-grade hardware design